cfengine/documentation/reference/promise-types/files.markdown

 ```

-**Notes**:
-When checking files recursively (with `depth_search`) the promiser is a
-directory.
-This parameter determines whether that initial directory
-should be considered part of the promise or simply a boundary that marks
-the edge of the search.
-If true, the promiser directory will also
-promise the same attributes as the files inside it.

 #### include_dirs

+**Description**: List of regexes of directory names to include in depth
+search

+This is the complement of `exclude_dirs`.

 **Type**: `slist`

 **Allowed input range**: `.*`

-**Description**: List of regexes of directory names to include in depth
-search

 **Example**: